Non-Convex Phase Retrieval from STFT Measurements: Uniqueness and Basic Algorithms

 \section{Uniqueness and Basic Algorithms}

 A fundamental question in phase retrieval problems is whether the quadratic measurement operator of (\ref{eq:meas0}), or equivalently the non-convex problem (\ref{eq:LS_rank-2}), determines the underlying signal $\mathbf{x}$ uniquely (up to global phase, see Definition \ref{def:dis}).
-In other words, under what conditions on the window $\mathbf{g}$ is the non-linear transformation that maps $\mathbf{x}$ to $\mathbf{Z}$ is injective.
+In other words, one wants to know the conditions on the window $\mathbf{g}$ and the signal $\mathbf{x}$ such that the non-linear transformation that maps $\mathbf{x}$ to $\mathbf{Z}$ is injective.
 Before treating this question, we introduce some basic window definitions: \begin{defn} A window $\mathbf{g}$ is called a \emph{rectangular window of length $W$ }if $\mathbf{g}[n]=1$ for all $n=0,\dots,W-1$ and zero elsewhere.
 It is a \emph{non-vanishing window of length $W$ }if $\mathbf{g}[n]\neq0$ for all $n=0,\dots,W-1$ and zero elsewhere. \end{defn} According to (\ref{eq:LS_rank-2}), the injectivity of the measurement operator is related to the window's length $W$ and the invertibility of the matrices $\mathbf{G}_{\ell}$ for $\vert \ell \vert<W$.
-For that reason, we give special attention to windows for which the associated matrices are invertible. \begin{defn} A window $\mathbf{g}$ is called an \emph{admissible window of length $W$} if for all $\ell=-(W-1),\dots,(W-1)$ the following two equivalent properties hold: \begin{enumerate} \item The DFT of the vector $\mathbf{g}\circ\left(\mathbf{P}_{-\ell}\mathbf{g}\right)$ is non-vanishing. \item The associated circulant matrices $\mathbf{G}_{\ell}$ as given in (\ref{eq:Gl}) are invertible. \end{enumerate} \end{defn} The family of admissible windows is quite large.
-For instance, if $\alpha$ and $N$ are coprime numbers for all $\alpha=2,\dots,W$, then a rectangular window of length $W$ is an admissible window as well: \begin{claim} A rectangular window $\mathbf{g}$ of length $2\leq W\leq N/2$ is an admissible window of length $W$ if $\alpha$ and $N$ are co-prime numbers for all $\alpha=2,\dots,W$.
-This holds trivially if $N$ is a prime number. \end{claim} \begin{IEEEproof} Observe that $\mathbf{g}\circ\left(\mathbf{P}_{-\ell}\mathbf{g}\right)$ is a rectangular window of length $(W-\left|\ell\right|)$ for $\ell=-(W-1)\dots,(W-1)$.
-The DFT of a rectangular window of size $(W-\left|\ell\right|)$ is a Dirichlet kernel which is non-vanishing if $(W-\left|\ell\right|)$ and $N$ are co-prime. \end{IEEEproof} Equipped with the aforementioned definitions, we are ready to analyze the uniqueness of the measurement operator for the case\footnote{ For uniqueness results for the cases of $L>1$, see \cite{nawab1983signal,jaganathan2015stft}.} $L=1$ .
-Our results are constructive in the sense that their proofs provide an explicit scheme to recover the signal.
+For that reason, we give special attention to windows for which the associated matrices are invertible. \begin{defn} A window $\mathbf{g}$ is called an \emph{admissible window of length $W$} if for all $\ell=-(W-1),\dots,W-1$ the following two equivalent properties hold: \begin{enumerate} \item The DFT of the vector $\mathbf{g}\odot\left(\mathbf{P}_{-\ell}\mathbf{g}\right)$ is non-vanishing. \item The associated circulant matrices $\mathbf{G}_{\ell}$ as given in (\ref{eq:Gl}) are invertible. \end{enumerate} \end{defn} { An important example for an admissible window is a rectangular window.
+Specifically, we have the following lemma:} \begin{lem} A rectangular window $\mathbf{g}$ of length $2\leq W\leq N/2$ is an admissible window of length $W$ if $\alpha$ and $N$ are co-prime numbers for all $\alpha=2,\dots,W$.
+This holds trivially when $N$ is a prime number. \end{lem} \begin{IEEEproof} Observe that $\mathbf{g}\odot\left(\mathbf{P}_{-\ell}\mathbf{g}\right)$ is a rectangular window of length $W-\left|\ell\right|$ for $\ell=-(W-1)\dots,W-1$.
+The DFT of a rectangular window of size $W-\left|\ell\right|$ is a Dirichlet kernel which is non-vanishing if $W-\left|\ell\right|$ and $N$ are co-prime. \end{IEEEproof} { The family of admissible windows contains more examples.
+To demonstrate this, we consider a non-vanishing window of length $W$ whose entries are i.i.d.\ normal variables.
+We then compute the minimal absolute value of the DFT of $\mathbf{g}\odot\left(\mathbf{P}_{-\ell}\mathbf{g}\right)$ for all $\ell=-(W-1),\dots,W-1$, namely,